zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 find a sum of 2 gaussians that fit this data.

-One possible solution would be two gaussians that have the same center and covariance matrix, and their amplitudes will sum to 1.0 (Example #1).
+One possible solution would be two gaussians that have the same center and covariance matrix, and their amplitudes will sum up to 1.0 (Example #1).
 Another solution could be two completely different gaussians which are summed up to a gaussian very close to our original one (Example #2).